Introduction to Human Resources

 Regardless of sector, the Human Resources professional who can motivate employees, whilst protecting the organisation from non-compliance, is highly sought after.

-Our BSc Business with Human Resource Management degree has been designed to reflect the national framework of the Chartered Institute of Personnel and Development (CIPD), making it highly practical, reflective of HR best practice and the current needs of employers.
-The course is taught at our University of Salford campus close to Manchester city centre.
+Our BSc Business with Human Resource Management degree is accredited by the Chartered Institute of Personnel and Development (CIPD), the professional body for HR and people development.
+This shows that the course reflects the CIPD’s national framework; it is also highly practical, reflective of HR best practice and the current needs of employers.
+You will study at our University of Salford campus close to Manchester city centre.

 Our goal is to prepare you for a fulfilling life and professional career.
 Along the way, you’ll learn to be curious, adaptable and confident, ready to meet the digital, ethical and sustainability challenges of the 21st century.